 She has managed and provided technical support to developing country programmes across Africa, Asia and Latin America and is an experienced advocate.
-Before joining Women and Children First in 2007 she was a freelance management consultant for UNAIDS, prior to which she was Chief Executive at Interact Worldwide, a UK-based sexual and reproductive health and rights NGO, for five and a half years.
+Before joining Women and Children First in 2007 as Chief Executive she was a freelance management consultant for UNAIDS, prior to which she was Chief Executive at Interact Worldwide, a UK-based sexual and reproductive health and rights NGO, for five and a half years.
 Previous roles include Consultancy Services, Director and External Relations Director at International Family Health and Director of Latin America Programmes for Marie Stopes International.

 Susan Durston has been associated with Child to Child since its beginning in 1979 and has been a trustee since 2013.

 She has spent much of her long career in the field, in the South Pacific, East and Central Africa and South Asia, working for DFID, the European Commission and UNICEF as well as hands-on education work in planning, and teacher training in various contexts.
 In 2012 she retired as Associate Director, Education Programmes and Global Chief of Education for UNICEF.